 - Stronger than cotton

 Linen is a natural fabric.
 This is in comparison to non-natural (synthetic) fabrics such as nylon, spandex, or polyester.
-Synthetic fibres (often found in duvet covers) are man-made, whereas natural fabrics come from natural sources such as animal fur, cotton seeds, silkworms, and, of course, flax (which is what we use for our linen collections).
+Synthetic fibres (often found in duvet covers) are man-made, whereas natural fabrics come from natural sources such as cotton and hemp seeds, silkworms, and, of course, flax (which is what we use for our linen collections).

 The main benefit of choosing a natural fibre bedding is that the fabric is entirely biodegradable.
 Linen can also be recycled and reused, making it one of the best environmentally friendly fabrics available on the market.